coopiteasy/csv-export/csv_export_base/readme/DESCRIPTION.rst

-Base to create module to export data as csv files.
+Base module to create csv file exports.
+These file can be sent to a SFTP server.